 This Humminbird product from the HELIX series is another fish finder that you can trust if you are considering price, quality and capability ratio.
 Even though it is a small unit, you will surely find it worth buying because it provides you with a reading of the display that is user-friendly.

-This layout results in added space to the unit's vertical split screen view, and it is only one of the advantages that this product possess.
+This layout results in added space to the unit’s vertical split screen view, and it is only one of the advantages that this product possesses.

 Humminbird HELIX 5 GPS is one model that has traditional GPS and sonar.
 Even though it may not be compatible with Side Imaging or Down Imaging, many owners of this unit claim that it is one of the best models because of its stunning characteristics starting from the packaging to the unit.

 Its box includes a transducer which is the XNT 9 20 T model that has a transom mount supporting regular Humminbird Dual Beam Plus sonar.
 It has a frequency/ coverage of 83 kHz/ 60° and 200 kHz/ 20°.

 This transducer integrates a temperature probe, giving the unit the ability to provide temperature readings.
 This Dual Beam Plus allows you to view simultaneously both sonar beam returns, blended together or in split screen.

 The features mentioned do not limit HELIX 5’s fish-finding capabilities as it also possesses a Switch Fire mode feature which gives a quick view of the full information obtainable in the transducer beam for better jig tracking or more fish arches.
 This quality is also useful for quick noise clearing, focusing on the accuracy of the fish size.